browserengineering/book/book/forms.md

 With this chapter we're starting to transform our browser into an application platform.
 We've added:

-- Layout objects for input areas and buttons.
+- Layout objects for input areas and buttons
-- Clicking on buttons and typing into input areas.
+- Clicking on buttons and typing into input areas
-- Hierarchical focus handling.
+- Hierarchical focus handling
-- Form submission with HTTP POST.
+- Form submission with HTTP POST

 Plus, our browser now has a little web server friend.
 That's going to be handy as we add more interactive features to the browser.